 - A Health and Disability Ethics Committee (HDEC) for all health and disability research in scope for HDEC review must be submitted to an HDEC for review.

-UAHPEC applications must be made electronically through the Human Ethics Module in InfoEd.
+UAHPEC applications must be made electronically through Infonetica Ethics RM (Ethics RM).
 (Refer to 'Application Process, Approval Procedures and Online system access').

-Before starting a human ethics application, the Office of Research Strategy and Integrity (ORSI) human ethics advisors suggest applicants work through the online training modules and relevant sections in the Guiding Principles and Applicants’ Reference Manual (refer to Essential reading).
+Before starting a human ethics application, the Ethics advisors in the Ethics and Integrity Team suggest that applicants work through the University of Auckland online ethics training modules and relevant sections in the Guiding Principles document and the Applicants’ Reference Manual (refer to Essential reading).